Sailor Mercury: Profile

 Ami is one of the few girls in the series whose family situation is explicitly mentioned in the anime.
 Her parents are divorced, and she lives with her mother, a busy doctor who is not home very often, named Saeko in the live-action series.
 They look very similar, and Ami admires her mother and longs to live up to her example.
 Besides her workaholic tendencies, Dr. Mizuno is portrayed as a good person who openly resents not having more time to spend with her daughter.
 Ami's father is never named but is stated in the manga and anime to be a painter.
 The manga says that he never visits them, having decided one day not to come home from the forest where he was relaxing and painting, but he sends her postcards on her birthday.
 Thinking about this, Ami sometimes resents her parents' selfishness in separating, partly because divorce in Japan is taboo.
 However, in the anime Ami seems to appreciate her father and seems to share some of his artistic traits, at one point even composing matching lyrics for a tune that had none.
 In the manga, Ami's mother is revealed to be fairly rich, as they live in a condominium.
 Ami is shown testing the strength of a sword that the Sailor Guardians received on the Moon by using it to chip a diamond ring.
 (Classically, a diamond is the hardest mineral.)
 When the girls panic, she calms them by saying that her mother has many more.

 In the live-action series, Ami is especially shy and usually wears glasses while in public, even though she does not need them.
 At her middle school, she has no friends before meeting Usagi and always eats lunch alone on the roof so she can study.
-Usagi seems to be the only one to realize that Ami is merely shy, not truly standoffish, and befriending her gradually helps Ami to learn that she is more than just a bookworm.
+Usagi seems to be the only one to realize that Ami is merely shy, not truly standoffish, and befriending her gradually helps Ami to learn that she is more than just a bibliophile.
 By Act 34, when Ami's mother attempts to transfer her to another school because she thinks Ami's friends are bad influences, Ami rebels, avoiding the admission interview and spending the night at the Sailor Guardians' hideout with Rei Hino.
 Later she tells her mother that what she is doing in her life right now is more important than studying, and her mother understands.